-At this point in my shop local journey I should know that I am going to continue to face challenges even though I have been making an effort to spend my dollars at locally owned establishments for years.
-Obviously food is a necessity, and one of my greatest monthly expenses, so I decided to delve a little deeper into the grocery industry.
+At this point in Amanda’s shop local journey she should know that she is going to continue to face challenges even though she has been making an effort to spend my dollars at locally owned establishments for years.
+Obviously food is a necessity, and one of her greatest monthly expenses, so she decided to delve a little deeper into the grocery industry.

 There are seemingly many choices on Cape Cod when it comes to food shopping, from regular grocery stores like Stop & Shop and Shaw’s to discount warehouses like BJ’s and Costco to specialty or concept stores like Whole Foods and Trader Joe’s.
 And there are, of course, locally owned versions of each of these types of markets.

 However, chain supermarkets generated $528 billion in sales in 2009 or about 95% of total supermarket sales, while independent supermarkets, accounted for only 5% of the sales.
 The supermarket industry in the U.S. is highly competitive and rapidly consolidating.
 Larger chain grocery stores benefit from economies of scale – the cost advantage that arises with increased output of a product – so the greater the quantity of a good produced, the lower the per-unit fixed cost because these costs are shared over a larger number of goods.
 For this reason, larger stores can at times charge less for their products or create their own private label, which fuels the perception that local grocery stores are more expensive.

 But when I chatted with Rory Eames, owner of the Organic Market in Chatham, Dennisport and Mashpee, she said that local stores actually can compete on price with similar priced and concept stores.
 OM usually “meets or beats conventional grocery stores and larger chain stores on prices on an item for item basis.”